Lewis Dobbin: Aston Villa

 On 23 June 2024, Dobbin signed for fellow Premier League club Aston Villa for an undisclosed fee, reported to be £9m or £10m.

 On 6 August 2024, Dobbin signed for Championship club West Bromwich Albion on a season-long loan.
 Aston Villa recalled Dobbin from the loan on 1 January 2025, after Dobbin had made 17 appearances in the Championship, but only one start.

 On 3 January 2025, Dobbin returned to the Championship, joining Norwich City on loan for the remainder of the season.

 On 22 August 2025, Dobbin joined Preston North End on a season-long loan.

+Southampton

+On 15 July 2026, Dobbin joined Southampton on a four-year contract for an undisclosed fee, reported to be £9 million.
+He made his debut for the club on 8 August in a 2–0 away victory against Colchester United in the EFL Cup.

 International career

 In October 2019 Dobbin scored for the England under-17 team in a draw against Germany and the following month he scored again in a defeat at home to Denmark.
 In February 2020 Dobbin scored against Russia and then twice against Ukraine.

 On 6 October 2021, Dobbin made his England U19s debut during a 3–1 defeat to France in Marbella.